mackr2015/Eastvanstore-Custom-Printing/README.md

-# Eastvanstore Custom Print Page
+# Eastvanstore WP Custom Print Page

 - Custom printing page created for a client project.
 This page give the customer an option to choose the t-shirt size and color as well as logo color choices.